Vombate - Outubro (Brazil)

 Find Yourself - Intimacy (California)

 I love.. love.. love.. love running into a band for a second time and finding that they have grown into something so wonderful between releases.
 That is not to say that their past EP was bad.. by no means but it was clearly a band finding their place and sound.
 So here we are..a kiss of ambient space rock nestles itself inside a dynamically shifting math rock machine.
 Guitars interlock into some very impressive riffage while transitioning into ever catchier and emotional portions.
 Its also important to note the details.
-During slower portions we get a lot fantastic ambiance built for example the glitch guitar fade in "" The speed is a significant addition to their sound as most of the time this group prefers to be hitting mach 11 with some disgustingly inhuman drumming.
+During slower portions we get a lot fantastic ambiance built for example the glitch guitar fade in "Now We Have the Option" The speed is a significant addition to their sound as most of the time this group prefers to be hitting mach 11 with some disgustingly inhuman drumming.
 While impressive you really get to see truer colors once things downshift and you get a feeling for a lot of the ambient layers these guys are swinging about.
 Also a chance to really appreciate some deliciously tasteful bass work whether running up and down lines or locking into the drums during a freak out.
 Each song carries its own flow while staying true to its message of emotional connectivity (I think).
 Its clear even from song one.. this is a mission statement that hits you hard in the chest with explosive drums leaving you no doubt that this is an album to take note of and a band we should all be talking about at our next bake sale.
 (90%)

 Science Against Spheric Silence - Layers (France)